-If you are linking to various views, be sure to turn ON linking for each view within the property you plan to collect AdWords data from.
-You can also select Enable Google Display Network Impression Reporting to include the AdWords data in each view.
+If you are linking to various views, be sure to turn ON linking for each view within the property you plan to collect Google Ads data from.
+You can also select Enable Google Display Network Impression Reporting to include the Ads data in each view.
 Finally, you can link accounts.

 Setting Up Goals in Google Analytics

 What goals you are setting up depends on what KPIs are important to your business.
 Businesses that are wanting to track followers by collecting email information will typically use destination and event tracking goals while businesses who are focused on quality content rely on duration based goals to ensure the content is impactful and engaging for the visitor.
 Generally, most businesses focus on: